This easy Overnight Oats Recipe is a vegan, 3-ingredient healthy breakfast you can make every day of the week.

 I will also give you a list of options to create a range of flavors, but with the 3 ingredients below, you can make a cheap, healthy breakfast that tastes really good.

 - Old-Fashioned Rolled Oats – this refers to the coarse version of oats.
-You can use quick oats as well, but the texture of the pudding is more liquidy, and I prefer this option for baby overnight oats.
+You can use quick oats as well, but the texture of the pudding is more liquid, and I prefer this option for baby overnight oats.

 - Almond Milk – if you use sweetened almond milk, you don’t need to add a sweetener to this recipe.
 Of course, for a low-sugar option, use unsweetened plant-based milk, including oat milk, coconut milk, or cashew milk.
 Other options are unsweetened vanilla-flavored almond milk or chocolate almond milk.
+If you don’t have milk, you can also just make overnight oats with water.

 - Chia Seeds